gmitis/ADIS_project24/README.md

 # step a: create an ssh tunneling service so that adis2 and adis4 can communicate with adis1 and make It Persistent at Startup
 crontab -e

+# create a presto-spill directory to every VM include, usefull for the spilling of data when the RAM is full
+mkdir -p ~/ADIS_project24/presto-spill

 # step b: then add following lines, save document and exit
 # for our use case adis2 and adis4 didn't have connection to the internet via ipv4